You are here

 How will I sign documents?

-If the document is signed in ink, you will need to scan the document into PDF format before filing it electronically.
-You can also sign the document using /s/.
-Please refer to the Administrative Procedures for the exact format of the electronic signature.
+2. If the document is signed in ink, you'll need to scan it into PDF format before filing it electronically.

 I am listed as the attorney of record but am not receiving the NEF’s.
 Why not?